mindy-tran/Decision-Trees-Home-Loan-Approval/README.md

 This uses the BaggingClassifier class from scikit learn to implement your random forest This file:

-1. Loads the cleaned data.
+a.
+Loads the cleaned data.
-2. Partitions the loaded data into two sets: training data (a randomly selected subset of your cleaned data) and testing data (the data not selected for training).
+b.
+Partitions the loaded data into two sets: training data (a randomly selected subset of your cleaned data) and testing data (the data not selected for training).
 80% training, 20% testing.
-3. Instantiates MyRandomForestClassifier.
+c.
+Instantiates MyRandomForestClassifier.
 * Trains my model on the training data.
 * Predicts on the testing data.
 Save the predictions to my_random_forest_predictions